 In 2009, a 4D Film Experience was added as a free extra to enjoy before your ride on the Eye.
-The 4D effects are superb and this short film has the only 3D aerial footage of London.
+The 4D effects are superb and this short film features the only 3D aerial footage of London.

 Riverside Building, County Hall